 Amounts held from time to time in the reserve account will continue to be held for the benefit of the noteholders.
-Funds will be withdrawn from cash in the reserve account on any distribution date or, in the case of the payment of any primary servicing fee, on any monthly servicing payment date, to the extent that the amount of Available Funds and the amount on deposit in the capitalized interest account on that distribution date or monthly servicing payment date is insufficient to pay any of the items specified in clauses (a) through (c) (or only clauses (a) and (b) if a Class B Interest Subordination Condition is in effect) under "-Distributions-Distributions from the Collection Account" above.
-These funds also will be withdrawn at maturity of a class of notes or on the final distribution upon termination of the issuing entity to the extent that the amount of Available Funds at that time is insufficient to pay any of the items specified in clauses (d), (e) and (h) and, in the case of the final distribution upon termination of the issuing entity, clauses (j) and (l) under "-Distributions-Distributions from the Collection Account" above.
+Funds will be withdrawn from cash in the reserve account on any distribution date or, in the case of the payment of any primary servicing fee, on any monthly servicing payment date, to the extent that the amount of Available Funds and the amount on deposit in the capitalized interest account on that distribution date or monthly servicing payment date is insufficient to pay any of the items specified in clauses (a) and (b) under "- Distributions-Distributions from the Collection Account" above.
+These funds also will be withdrawn at maturity of the notes or on the final distribution upon termination of the issuing entity to the extent that the amount of Available Funds at that time is insufficient to pay the item specified in clause (b) and, in the case of the final distribution upon termination of the issuing entity, clause (c) under "-Distributions-Distributions from the Collection Account" above.
 These funds will be paid from the reserve account to the persons and in the order of priority specified above for distributions out of the collection account.